FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R15

-Pause the video and do this exercise.
-Resume the video, after the exercise is solved.
+Pause the video and do this exercise and then resume the video.

  Plot the sine curve with green filled circles.

 ..
 R16

-We use a combination of linestyle and colour.
+We use a combination of linestyle and color.

 ..
 L16